Building a Culture of Peace

 Level 3: Reconciliation

-Group Mediation Process: When we find ourselves working on teams or committees, we can experience times when we have difficulty with what happened within the whole group.
+Group Reconciliation Process: When we find ourselves working on teams or committees, we can experience times when we have difficulty with what happened within the whole group.
 It is beneficial to express ourselves together and to hear how the situation was interpreted by our friends and colleagues.

 This is recommended for those who have a willingness to hear from others about their experience and are willing to be changed by what they hear.
 The process requires a deep spiritual and emotional maturity.